 - Deposit methods: What is your desired method of purchase?
 Some exchanges require deposits by bank transfer, some accept credit cards while others only accept cryptocurrency transfers.

 - Exchange rate: Some exchanges only support a limited number of fiat currencies (e.g. AUD)—meaning you may have to exchange your fiat to a more commonly traded fiat such as USD.
-Conversion fees could be a costly factor to consider when it comes to selecting an exchange.
+Conversion fees could be a costly factor to consider when selecting an exchange.

 - Prices / spread: Not all exchanges sell cryptocurrencies for the same prices at the same time.
 The difference between buy and sell price (or spread) may be shorter on some exchanges and larger on others.